Budget and Contract Tables

 - Projected Budget: The sum of the Revised Budget and Pending Owner Changes.

-The colors in the following image represent the column that values appear in based on their budget status.
+The colors in the following image represent the column where values appear based on their budget status.
 The value entered comes from the budget stage of the cost item.

 Note: Draft, Rejected, and Void budget statuses don't appear in the table.